dustxd/million-dollar-project/README.md

 ### Implemented our own login and sign up interface

 *   Maintained consistent branding across the application by using Material UI for authentication instead of using the default accounts-password interface
+*   Did extensive research on understanding the different requirements about secure authorization to handle the Meteor authentication connection to our own customized components

 ### Adopted industry practice by using the Agile methodology

-*   Kept track of issues and individual tasks
+*   Planned and kept track of issues and individual tasks for each sprint
-*   Created pull requests, performed code review before merging into master
+*   Created pull requests and performed code reviews
+*   Only merged into master after carefully testing changes with the latest version of master each sprint

 ### Set up eslint using airbnb style and used redux dev tools to inspect state